chhuang-one/sqxclib/doc/SqQuery.md

 There are many functions can specify SQL condition and them also support printf format string.
 Please pass printf format string before passing value of condition.
 If you want to use SQL Wildcard Characters '%' in printf format string, you must print "%" using "%%".

-below C functions support printf format string in 2nd argument:
+Below C functions support printf format string in 2nd argument:

 	sq_query_raw(),
 	sq_query_printf(),